How corporate storytelling affects your bottom line

 • Board members, shareholders, and The Street to ensure their confidence.

-On the crafting side, the more formal corporate stories usually come from a specific department or driven by an initiative.
+On the crafting side, the more formal corporate stories usually come from a specific department or are driven by an initiative.
 On the sharing side, anyone in the organization can tell the stories that motivate audiences to action (and we think everyone should tell corporate stories).

 Brand & Product Storytelling colored button

-Why is company storytelling important?
+Why is corporate storytelling important?

 Sure, you could just skip the stories and stick to the facts.
-But the research is clear: Storytelling is more powerful than facts alone.
+But the research is clear: storytelling is more powerful than facts alone.
 Storytelling changes a listener’s brain activity, which makes the information more memorable.
-If you want your customers to remember your products and services when it comes time for them to make a buying decision, and you want your employees to remember why they love working at your company, you’ll need to use stories.
+If you want your customers to remember your products and services when it comes time to make a buying decision, and you want your employees to remember why they love working at your company, you’ll need to use stories.

 Corporate storytelling examples that move audiences